Project Status

 Students have to work hard to reach the well, and sometimes, when they finally arrive, the landowner refuses to let them in.

 Teacher Florence Chichete described their experience.
-"The main water source being a hand-dug well with no hand pump, the students' lives are at risk, especially when they are not accompanied by a teacher when they are collecting water.
+"The main water source being a protected dug well with no hand pump, the students' lives are at risk, especially when they are not accompanied by a teacher when they are collecting water.
 They can easily create chaos amongst themselves while drawing water, resulting in injury.
 There is a lot of time wasted, as a teacher has to facilitate the entire exercise, ending up missing a session in class.
-Students are sometimes denied access to the waterpoint by the owner of the hand-dug well.
+Students are sometimes denied access to the waterpoint by the owner of the protected dug well.
 Hence, the current water source is termed an unreliable water source."

 9-year-old Gwetolin.

 At just nine years old, Gwetolin carries a burden far too heavy for a child her age.
-Every day, after her lessons are interrupted, she leaves the safety of her school compound and walks to a nearby hand-dug well.
+Every day, after her lessons are interrupted, she leaves the safety of her school compound and walks to a nearby protected dug well.
 There, she spends up to an hour queuing for water—a task that is not only time-consuming, but emotionally and physically draining.
 She is very serious about her education; her siblings are older and excel academically, and Gwetolin has big plans to follow in their footsteps.
 But without accessible water, that goal gets further and further away.

 Students hauling heavy jerrycans back to school.